MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/migration-cookbook/index.md

 #### Step 2
 With the new SDK now in place, you've probably noticed the IDE (either Xcode, Android Studio or Visual Studio) complaining about some errors in your code...
 It's time then to review the API.
 Use the Migration Assistance tool to generate an API report.

 > **Note:** at this time the Migration Assistance tool supports scanning applications based on MobileFirst Platform Foundation 7.1 only.
+> If you are using an older release, skip to **Step 3**.

 Open a command-line window and use the Migration Assistance tool in the following manner:
     `mfpmigrate scan --in path_to_source_directory --out path_to_destination_directory  --type platform`